Chapter 6 - The Graduate Program of Study

 Resigned Faculty.
 Graduate faculty members who have resigned but are currently serving on an approved committee may continue to serve in that capacity.
 They may not be appointed to any new committee.

-Please note: If a major professor resigns OR retires from the university, he/she may continue to serve, but a co-major professor who is a member of the graduate faculty must also be identified.
+Please note: If a major professor resigns OR retires from the university, they may continue to serve, but a co-major professor who is a member of the graduate faculty must also be identified.

 Additional Non-voting Members.
-When a non-member of the Graduate Faculty possesses expertise particularly relevant to the student’s field of study, he or she may serve informally on either the master’s or the doctoral POS Committee as an additional non-voting member.
+When a non-member of the Graduate Faculty possesses expertise particularly relevant to the student’s field of study, they may serve informally on either the master’s or the doctoral POS Committee as an additional non-voting member.
 The non-voting member does not sign the online POSC.
 Non-voting members are invited but not required to attend all committee functions.

 6.2.4 Doctoral POS Committee Makeup